India's Sugarcane Bagasse Food Packaging Boom: Leading the Global Biodegradable Tableware Market

 China has long been a hub for manufacturing.
 But the tide is shifting:

-· Environmental reputation: India is seen as a more eco-authentic source due to natural agriculture-driven industries
+Environmental reputation: India is seen as a more eco-authentic source due to its natural agriculture-driven industries

-As a manufacturer in this space, I've witnessed a significant increase in export inquiries from U.S. distributors since 2020.
+As a manufacturer in this space, I've witnessed a significant increase in export enquiries from U.S. distributors since 2020.

 4. Government Support and Certification Landscape